 It is possible for you to get your hair cut as a woman at BMT, but typically only if your short hair isn’t short enough (it’s touching your collar).
 Beauty shop runs were a very rare occurrence, and again, they were at the discretion of our MTI and if our training week allowed for it.

 For the record and for your own comparison, I have stick-straight, thin hair, but a lot of it.
 Before I left for BMT, I practiced my sock bun with my Conair Bun Maker and I thought I was pretty good.
 I’d need to get faster, but I thought I wasn’t in too bad of shape.

-Down at BMT, I was blasted time and time again in the first two weeks for hair-related nonsense.
+Down at BMT, I have blasted time and time again in the first two weeks for hair-related nonsense.
 As a Dorm Chief, I would get yelled at for how the hair of the other females appeared.
 We had a female MTI do a hair demonstration on one of the first days, assisted by older female trainees, but it took us some time before we really took that job seriously.
-Eventually we started carrying around extra bobby pins in our ID card holders.
+Eventually we started carrying around extra bobby pins in our ID cardholders.
 While waiting to leave the dorm, or waiting to enter the chow hall, we’d inspect the hair of our wingmen and fix it as needed.
-If your wingman looked like a dirtbag, they’d ask you why you let them leave the dorm like that.
+If your wingman looked like a dirtbag, they’d ask you why you let them leave the dorm-like that.